 A co-parenting app is a shared digital platform that separated or divorced parents use to coordinate the logistics of raising their children across two households.
 It replaces the patchwork of text messages, emails, shared Google Docs, and phone calls that most families fall back on after separation — and creates a structured, permanent record of every interaction.

-If you are going through a separation, have a custody agreement, or are already using another co-parenting app and wondering if there is something better, this guide covers everything you need to know.
+If you are going through a separation, have a custody agreement, or are already using another co-parenting app and wondering if there is something better, this guide covers what these tools do, who actually needs one, how courts use them, and how to compare the leading options in 2026.

 What does a co-parenting app actually do?